Thinking of buying an investment property in Orlando, Florida? Check out these 7 neighborhoods!

 Photo courtesy of Orlando Apartments via Flickr.

 Since College Park properties are centrally located, rental rates are much higher than in other areas.
-Investing in a property here is an excellent choice because its value and the rental rate will continue to appreciate.
+Investing here is an excellent choice because its value and the rental rate will continue to appreciate.

 4. Baldwin Park